 These Brown Butter Chocolate Chip Cookie Bars are insanely good!
 Like you cut off a slice and then suddenly the whole pan is gone good!
 If you’ve never made brown butter before, watch the video in this post to see how to make brown butter.
-It tastes amazing and adds such a richness to this recipe.
+It tastes amazing and adds such a richness to this chocolate chip cookie bar recipe.
 If you are looking for other great cookie bar recipes make these sugar cookie cookie butter bars, these vanilla cookie cookie bars, or these amazing sugar cookie fudge bars!

 I totally just deleted what I was about to write to all of you in this post.
 I was trying too hard to be funny.